AndiEcker/AcuSihotInterfaces/README.md

 #### Orderer Agency Configuration for each Market Segment

-The `RO_AGENCY_` columns are needed for to store the Sihot.PMS guest object ids of an optional orderer/agency that will then be used for these types of bookings.
+The `RO_AGENCY_` columns are needed to store the Sihot.PMS guest object ids of an optional orderer/agency that will then be used for these types of bookings.

 Individual agencies got currently only mapped to the two Thomas Cook booking types: the `TK` (Thomas Cook Scandinavian)